 Complete the Free Application for Federal Student Aid (FAFSA or renewal FAFSA for the appropriate academic year) online.
-Our college code is 003703.
-FAFSA help is available at https://fafsa.ed.gov/help.htm or you can download the “myStudentAid” app!
+Our university code is 003703.
+FAFSA help is available at https://fafsa.ed.gov/help.htm.
 For more information on how to complete the FAFSA check out the Financial Aid Toolkit.

 The processed results of the FAFSA called a Student Aid Report (SAR) will be mailed or emailed to you and electronically transmitted to us.
 We are unable to fully process aid for you until we receive these results.
 Please read your SAR carefully and resolve any errors or problems right away.